CostaBru/BBSort/README.md

 # The key idea

 Let's consider that rescaling, math log and rounding operations take O(1).
 Having that the algorithm below needs O(3N) time to sort any number array.

+We will take the best from the counting and bucket sorting algorithms, use log scale to compress numbers, and keys normalization from 0 to array length for item bucket assignment.

 # Algorithm